Laura Coates: Television and radio

 In May 2016, she joined CNN as senior legal analyst.
 In addition to appearances across CNN programs as an analyst, Coates would also be involved with various specials and town hall events broadcast by the network.
-She also hosts The Laura Coates Show on Sirius XM.
-In July 2018, Coates was suggested by Jeopardy! host Alex Trebek as a possible replacement once his contract was completed.
+She also hosts The Laura Coates Show on SiriusXM.
+In July 2018, Coates was suggested by Jeopardy! host Alex Trebek as a possible replacement once his contract ended.

 In September 2022, ahead of the 2022 midterms, CNN announced that Coates would be an interim primetime host under the CNN Tonight branding, co-anchoring the 10 p.m.–midnight block with Alisyn Camerota.
 In January 2023, Coates moved exclusively to the 11 p.m. hour of CNN Tonight.
 Coates was quietly dropped from the program in March 2023.

 On May 5, 2023, CNN announced that Coates had been promoted to chief legal analyst.
 On August 14, 2023, CNN announced that Coates would host a new 11 p.m. show: Laura Coates Live.

 On April 19, 2024, she was covering the prosecution of Donald Trump in New York for CNN when she was suddenly interrupted and had to report live on the self-immolation of Maxwell Azzarello.
 She proceeded to rapidly narrate the immolation live for two minutes as it happened.
 She was widely praised for keeping her composure during her live coverage of the situation.
 However, both she and CNN faced criticism for initially misreporting an "active shooter" and for the split-second decision to show the graphic footage of the self-immolation live.